 Lead levels in blood

-The diagnosis of lead poisoning is based on symptoms and a blood test.
+The diagnosis of lead poisoning is based on symptoms and a blood test to measure lead level.
 Adults whose jobs involve handling lead need frequent blood tests.
-Children living in communities with many older houses, where peeling lead-based paint is common, should also undergo blood tests for lead.
+Children living in communities with many older houses, where peeling lead-based paint is common, should also undergo blood tests for lead, even if they do not have any symptoms.
 In children, bone and abdominal x-rays often show evidence of lead poisoning.

 Prevention of Lead Poisoning